jestenough/code-challenges/collections/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 ## Which keyword is used to declare a new function?
-* func
+* func *CORRECT*
 * package
 * Println
 * import

 ## What is a function?
 1. It's like a mini-program.
-It's a reusable and executable block of code.
+It's a reusable and executable block of code. *CORRECT*
 2. It allows Go to execute a program.
 3. It allows Go to import a package called function.
 4. It prints a message to the console.